binarytemple/backup-gists/README.markdown

 Example of use

-Retriving token from the keyring
+Retriving token from the OSX Keychain

 ```
 ./pull.py --user=binarytemple --dest=/tmp/gists -k